 In March 2013, the Company issued a secured promissory note in the principal amount of \$1,300,000 to Targeted Growth, Inc. for certain Camelina assets.
 The purchase occurred concurrently with the acquisition of Sustainable Oils, LLC.
-The note bears an interest rate of ten percent (10.0%) per annum, and is payable upon the earlier of the following: (a) to the extent of 35.1% of, and on the third business day after, the receipt by the Company of any Qualified Funding; or (b) September 13, 2014 (the "Maturity Date").
+The note beared an interest rate of ten percent (10.0%) per annum, and is payable upon the earlier of the following: (a) to the extent of 35.1% of, and on the third business day after, the receipt by the Company of any Qualified Funding; or (b) September 13, 2014 (the "Maturity Date").
 In September 2014, the Company amended the note by extending the maturity date to December 31, 2014 and returning the certain Camelina assets to Targeted Growth, Inc. at the book value of \$190,500.
-Thus, the outstanding balance of the note was reduced by the value of the assets returned for the same book value of \$190,500.
-The term "Qualified Funding" means all equity funding in excess of the \$800,000, in the aggregate, received by the Company, its subsidiary or an affiliate after the date hereof for its Camelina business.
-The Company is currently in discussions with Targeted Growth, Inc. to re-negotiate the terms of the Promissory Note.
+Thus, the outstanding balance of the note and related accrued interest was reduced by the value of the assets returned for the same book value of \$190,500.
+Affective December 31, 2014, the Company renegotiated the terms of the note to be a demand note bearing an interest rate of eighteen percent (18%).
+The new note eliminated all terms related to the maturity date and repayment of the existing note.